Foundation Past Master

 Brenda is currently a Non-Executive Director of Hertfordshire Community NHS Trust.
 She trained at St Bartholomew’s Hospital School of Nursing and has spent most of her clinical career in London.
 She was a Ward Sister at Barts, a Ward Sister and then Senior Nurse Manager at Guys then joined the Occupational Health Unit at the Royal Free Hospital where she was Nurse Adviser for the Medical Students Health Service.
 She was appointed as an Independent Member of Hertfordshire Police Authority in 2003, a position she held until the Authority’s abolition in 2012.
 During that time she represented the national body on the reference group for Inspections of Police Custody and the Strategic Health and Safety Forum of the Association of Chief Police Officers.
 She served on the Home Office Police Advisory Board for England and Wales Substance Misuse Review Working Party.

+Brenda has been appointed a Governor of the Voluntary Board of St Bartholomew's Hospital, London.
+This is an independent charity dating back to Henry V111, regulated by the Charity Commission and it supports patients and staff.
 She is an Associate Member of the College of Policing and an assessor for senior appointments.
 Her current role involves the delivery of community health services in the county of Hertfordshire and in West Essex.

 Brenda is a Founder Warden and the Foundation Past Master of The Guild of Nurses.